Atom transfer radical polymerization: Metal-free ATRP

 Trace metal catalyst remaining in the final product has limited the application of ATRP in biomedical and electronic fields.
 In 2014, Craig Hawker and coworkers developed a new catalysis system involving photoredox reaction of 10-phenothiazine.
 The metal-free ATRP has been demonstrated to be capable of controlled polymerization of methacrylates.
 This technique was later expanded to polymerization of acrylonitrile by Matyjaszewski et al.

 Mechano/sono-ATRP

 Mechano/sono-ATRP uses mechanical forces, typically ultrasonic agitation, as an external stimulus to induce the (re)generation of activators in ATRP.
 Esser-Kahn, et al. demonstrated the first example of mechanoATRP using the piezoelectricity of barium titanate to reduce Cu(II) species.
 Matyjaszewski, et al. later improved the technique by using nanometer-sized and/or surface-functionalized barium titanate or zinc oxide particles, achieving superior rate and control of polymerization, as well as temporal control, with ppm-level of copper catalysts.
-In addition to peizoelectric particles, water and carbonates were found to mediate mechano/sono-ATRP.
+In addition to piezoelectric particles, water and carbonates were found to mediate mechano/sono-ATRP.
 Mechochemically homolyzed water molecules undergoes radical addition to monomers, which in turn reduces Cu(II) species.
 Mechanically unstable Cu(II)-carbonate complexes formed in the presence to insoluble carbonates, which oxidizes dimethylsulfoxide, the solvent molecules, to generate Cu(I) species and carbon dioxide.